 Properly planted hedgerows create a mini-habitat, providing food, shelter and nest sites for many species.
 They also serve as a wildlife corridor connecting one patch of habitat to another, offering safe passage to mammals and birds.

 A well-planted hedgerow should be at least 15 feet wide, thickly planted, and as long as the property allows.
-In Britain, cultivators are told to plant four shrubs per yard, using plants 18 to 24 inches tall.
+In Britain, cultivators are told to plant four shrubs per yard, using plants 45 to 60 centimetres tall.
 For a quicker-growing, more substantial hedgerow, double up the shrubs.

 The FWG hedgerow contains Common Elderberry (Sambucus canadensis, see photo), Flowering Raspberry (Rubus odoratus,), wild raspberry (Rubus sp.), Red Osier Dogwood (Cornus stolonifera), Highbush Cranberry (Viburnum trilobum), Nannyberry (Viburnum lentago), and serviceberry (Amelanchier sp.) – all berry-producing shrubs favoured by wildlife.
 We’ve also added Pin Cherry (Prunus virginiana) and hawthorn (Crataegus sp.).
 Small trees grow at intervals.